bhakti-biswal/PRODIGY_CS_04/README.md

 🧠 Designed for red team testing, ethical hacking education, and cybersecurity research.

 ## 📄 License
-This project is released under the MIT License.
+This project is released under the GNU GENERAL PUBLIC LICENSE Version 3.